ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - direct arterio-venous shunts without embedded capillaries

-- PAVM, together with PFO, patent ductus arteriosus, and other congenital heart defects, belongs to conditions at risk of paradoxical embolism
+- PAVM, together with PFO, patent ductus arteriosus, and other congenital heart defects, is categorized as a condition at risk of paradoxical embolism

 - contrary to PFO, where the shunt is frequently seen only post-Valsalva maneuver, the shunt in PAVM is continuous